 My Plans for 2020

-I've thought about it a lot, and I'm going to start looking for contract and part time software development or product management work while I continue working on and growing Clientelify.
+I've thought about it a lot, and I'm going to start looking for software development or product management work while I continue working on Clientelify in my free time.
 This is for the following reasons:

 - I don't want to slowly draw my savings down to zero